AdithyaVarma28/amfoss-tasks/task-06/README.md

 ## Password-Generator

 ### Overview
 The **Password-Generator** is a Java console application designed to generate random passwords and assess their strength.
 It allows users to create strong passwords and check how secure they are.
-This project is a SIMPLE EXAMPLE password management and helps in generating and assessing passwords.
+This project is an example of password management and helps in generating and assessing passwords.

 ### Features
 - Generates random passwords based on user preferences.